All of Me (Boy Oh Boy)

 "All Of Me (Boy Oh Boy)" is a song by the Italian singer Sabrina, released in Italy in July 1988 by Metronome as the first single from her second album, Super Sabrina (1988).
 It was also her fifth international single.
-Written and produced by Stock Aitken & Waterman, it followed her previous single "Hot Girl" in Europe, while it was her second single release in the United Kingdom, following "Boys (Summertime Love)".
+Written and produced by Stock Aitken Waterman (SAW), it followed her previous single "Hot Girl" in Europe, while it was her second single release in the United Kingdom, following "Boys (Summertime Love)".
 Entering the charts in mid-summer 1988, the single became Sabrina's third major European hit.
 It followed Sabrina's two previous singles into the top ten or top 20 in several European countries, and reached the top 30 of the UK Singles Chart.

 Background and writing

 Written and produced by Stock Aitken & Waterman, the song is a typical dance-pop record of the SAW stable.
 "It was fun working with them", Sabrina said.
 "They don't waste time.
 They like to get the job done with.
 Of course, I had heard of them before and I liked a lot of the records they did.
 I have heard a lot of people say they don't like them but I think these people are jealous."
 Matt Aitken praised Sabrina's performance in the studio, saying "as a singer she was pretty decent", but noted her modest clothing during the session "did not fulfil the promise that was expected."
 Written especially for Sabrina, the lyrics, production and melody are slightly reminiscent of Sabrina's single "Boys": the structure of the introductions are similar and while the chorus in "Boys" is built around the phrase 'Boys, boys, boys', in "All of Me" it is 'Boy, oh, boy'.